College Factual by our College Data Analytics Team

 Suburb Campus Setting

-Contact details for Seton Hall are given below.
+Contact details for Seton Hall University are listed below.

 Contact Details

-During the most recent year for which we have data, students from 68 majors graduated from Seton Hall University.
-Of these students, 5,654 received undergraduate degrees and 5,654 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 25 majors graduated from Seton Hall University.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Seton Hall University along with which ones have the highest average starting salaries.